Identity elements

 Prepared by Evan Smith, Student Assistant and Mark C. Shenise, Associate Archivist

-- Methodist Episcopal Church--Missions--History (Materia)
+- Methodist Episcopal Church--Missions--History (Subject)

-- Johnson, Eben Samuel (Materia)
+- Johnson, Eben Samuel (Subject)